snek152/js-barrels/README.md

 - Simplistic nature with only two CLI arguments
 - Includes a watch mode to detect file changes and regenerate barrels accordingly
 - Lightweight

-### Cons

-- Only works in flat directories as of right now, doesn't generate for nested ones
+- Generates barrels for nested directories